ViSensEHU/nvidia_isaac-sim_ros2_docker/README.md

 ```
 Wait until Isaac Sim is completely loaded.
 Ignore "not responding" messages, it will take some time, so be patient ;).

 # Build and run with bash scripts
+#build-and-run-with-bash-scripts

 You can automatically execute the above process using the ```build.sh``` and ```run.sh``` scripts.

 Add execution permissions: